Marriage: Margot Sheridan (1991-2001, divorced)

 October 30, 1975 - Martha Moxley fails to return home after her evening out concludes with a stop at the Skakel home to visit Tommy and Michael Skakel, Kennedy nephews by marriage.

-October 31, 1975 - Martha's body is discovered around midday.
+October 31, 1975 - Martha's body is discovered.
 She was beaten to death with a golf club, which is found near her body.
 Tommy Skakel is questioned by the police.

 Skakel is charged with drunken driving.
 To sidestep a prosecution, Skakel family attorneys work out a deal with police: Michael will go to the Elan School in Poland Spring, Maine, to be treated for alcohol addiction and the state will not pursue the charges.